dgilland/schemable/README.rst

     schema({'a': 1, 'x': 'y'})
     # SchemaResult(data={'a': 1, 'x': 'y'}, errors={})

-For the type-based key schemas (in the absence of a value-based key match) *all* key schemas will be checked against a data key in order of key schemas with the least number of tyeps (i.e. ``int`` before ``(int, str)``).
-However, once a data key validates against a key schema, that key schema "wins" and the data value will then need to validate against the corresponding key schema's value schema; all other key schemas will be ignored.
-In these situations, though, the schema can usually be rewritten to avoid the key schema conflicts altogether:
+For non-value-based key schemas (in the absence of a value-based key match) *all* key schemas will be checked.
+Each matching key schema's value schema will then be used with ``Any()`` when evaluating the data value.
+As long as at least one of the data-value schemas match, the data key-value will validate.
+However, be aware that multiple matching key schemas likely indicates that the schema can be rewritten so that keys will only match a single key schema.
+Generally, this is preferrable since it makes the schema more deterministic and probably more "correct".

 .. code-block:: python

     from schemable import Schema

+    item = {'a': 1, 'x': 'y', 1: False, 2.5: 10.0, 'b': True}

-    # Instead of this which gives bad results.
+    # Instead of this.
     Schema({
         'a': int,
         str: str,
         (str, int): bool,
         (int, float): float
-    })({'a': 1, 'x': 'y', 1: False, 2.5: 10.0, 'b': True})
-    # SchemaResult(
+    })(item)
-    #    data={'a': 1, 1: False, 2.5: 10.0, 'b': True},
+    # SchemaResult(data={'a': 1, 'x': 'y', 1: False, 2.5: 10.0, 'b': True}, errors={})
-    #    errors={'x': 'bad value: type error, expected bool but found str',
-    #            <class 'str'>: 'missing required key'})

-    # which can vary based on schema definition ordering.
+    # Rewrite the schema to this.
     Schema({
         'a': int,
-        (int, float): float,
-        (str, int): bool,
-        str: str
-    })({'a': 1, 'x': 'y', 1: False, 'b': True})
-    # SchemaResult(
-    #    data={'a': 1, 2.5: 10.0, 'b': True},
-    #    errors={'x': 'bad value: type error, expected bool but found str',
-    #            1: 'bad value: type error, expected float but found bool',
-    #            <class 'str'>: 'missing required key'}

-    # Rewrite the schema to fix it.
-    Schema({
-        'a': int,
         str: (str, bool),
         int: (bool, float),
         float: float
-    })({'a': 1, 'x': 'y', 1: False, 2.5: 10.0, 'b': True})
+    })(item)
     # SchemaResult(data={'a': 1, 'x': 'y', 1: False, 2.5: 10.0, 'b': True}, errors={})